-Message Value Description / Result REMOVEITEMS Object identifier An object was removed from the container.
+Message Value Description / Result ADDITEMS Object identifier An object was added to the container.
+New menu and submenu items are added as necessary.
+REMOVEITEMS Object identifier An object was removed from the container.
 Menu and submenu items are removed as necessary.
 SELECT 0 or 1 For checked menu items, the menu item is displayed as checked (1) or unchecked (0).
 SENSITIVE 0 or 1 The menu item is displayed as sensitive (1) or insensitive (0).
 SETPROPERTY Property identifier If the NAME property changed, the menu item name is updated with the new value.

-Table 15-1: Messages Understood by CW_ITMENU (Continued)
+Table B-1: Messages Understood by CW_ITMENU